- Heart Conditions

 - The movements of your chest and abdomen (velcro straps are used to hold small sensors in place).

-Our technicians will attach the sensors to you before 10 pm. and you can then go to sleep whenever you wish.
-While you are asleep the sensors will send information to a computer about your breathing patterns and oxygen levels.
-If you have a chest problem we will record your oxygen level using a finger clip and your carbon dioxide level using a sensor pad strapped to your forearm.
+Our technicians will attach the sensors to you before 10pm, and then you can go to sleep whenever you wish.
+While you are asleep, the sensors will send information to a computer about your breathing patterns and oxygen levels.
+If you have a chest problem, we will record your oxygen level using a finger clip and your carbon dioxide level using a sensor pad strapped to your forearm.
 All studies are completely painless and most people are able to enjoy a normal night’s sleep.
 A nurse will be on hand during your sleep study.

 Our specialist consultants treat a range of sleep disorders, including: